TheFellaz/Newstr-News/Deliverables/Submitted/D2 - Requirements.md

 **4	Basic Flow of Events**

 	1. User opens the app

 	2. User selects option to sign up

 	3. User enters their information

 	4. User confirms information and continues with sign up

-	5. System sends information to server
+	5. System sends user information to server

-	6. Server records user information
+	6. Server records new user information

-**5	Alternative Flows:**
+**5	Alternative Flows**

-5.1	Email already in use
+5.1:	Email already in use

 At step 4, if email is already in use, the app messages the user to use a different email, and the user is returned to step 3.

 **6	Subflows**

-6.1	Step 4-5 subflow
+6.1:	Step 4-5 subflow

 4.1 User confirms information

 4.2 App sends information to server

 5.1 Server receives user information

 5.2 Server records user information

 **7	Key Scenarios**

-7.1:

-A new user is registering for the service
+7.1: A new user is registering for the service

-**8	Post Conditions**
+**8	Post Conditions:**

 The user is registered to the system and can access their profile and customize their settings.

-**9	Special Requirements**
+**9	Special Requirements:**

 n/a